ericniebler/meta/doc/index.md

 \snippet example/tutorial_snippets.cpp trait0

-is a trait taking an arbitrary number of types that always returns `void`.
+is a trait taking an arbitrary number of types that always "returns" `void`.
 There are many familiar examples of traits in the Standard Library; `std::remove_reference` and `std::is_void` to name two.